travel-intelligence/travel-intelligence.github.io/_posts/2014-02-03-booking-market-search.md

 ---
 layout: post
-title: Market search API
+title: Booking Market search API
-excerpt: Search tool for markets.
+excerpt: Search tool for booking markets.
 ---

-Retrieves a list of markets from a string input according to their name or market code.
+Retrieves a list of booking markets from a string input according to their name or market code.
-This API implements relation `q_market_search_hits`.
+This API implements relation `q_booking_market_search_hits`.

 The API takes the following parameters:
 * `q`: string (optional).
 Input string for the search.
 Prefixing its value by `code:` or `name:` will restrict search respectively to IATA_code or name.